 It has more than 100 stores and boutiques of haute couture such as Dior, Fendi or Kenzo, joined by brands such as Zara, H&M or Uniqlo, suitable for all budgets.

 - Address: 20 Hudson Yards, New York City, NY

-- Directions: 34th Street-Hudson Yards Station subway station (line 7)
+- How to get there: 34th Street-Hudson Yards Station (line 7)

 5. Dinner at Hudson Yards